Congratulations on your pregnancy and welcome to Alana Obstetrics!

 Delivering your baby with Alana Obstetrics

-Our patients are delivered at the Prince of Wales Private Hospital.
+Our patients are delivered in Randwick at either the Prince of Wales Private Hospital or the Royal Hospital for Women.
 Please check with your private health insurer to make sure that you have the required level of cover and have completed any waiting requirements.
 If you have any questions, our staff will be happy to assist you.

 The Alana Obstetricians believe in choices when it comes to delivering your baby.
 During your pregnancy care, we are more than happy to discuss all of the options available to you.